Rishabbh-Sahu/intent_and_slot_classification/README.md

 - Validation accuracy : sequence acc ~ 99% and slot acc ~96%

 #### Future scope
+1) Publish training accuracies using different benchmark data set called ATIS
-Using Flask, open up an 'End point' for testing the model and exposing it to Postman etc. to further query the model
+2) Using Flask, open up an 'End point' for testing the model and exposing it to Postman etc. to further query the model

 #### Acknowledgement:
 @article https://arxiv.org/pdf/1805.10190.pdf